Skipsqueak514/Skipsqueak5.github.io/latest/migration/jexactyl.md

 ```

 ?>
 Congrats!
-You have migrated to Jexactyl and everything should be functioning normally.
+You have migrated to PortalNodes and everything should be functioning normally.
 If you encounter any issues, please let us know on our [Discord](https://discord.com/invite/qttGR4Z5Pk).